WomensLaw serves and supports all survivors.

 There are three types of protection from abuse orders in Kansas.

-You can request an emergency protection from abuse order from a local law enforcement officer when you need immediate protection and the court is closed.
+1. Emergency protection from abuse order.
+You can request this from a local law enforcement officer when you need immediate protection and the court is closed.
 The order would be signed by a district court judge who is on call.
 The judge must believe there is an immediate and present danger of abuse to you or your minor child.
-The emergency order is valid only until 5 pm on the next business day that the courthouse is open.
-You can then apply for a protection from abuse order at the courthouse before it expires.1
+The emergency order is valid only until 5 PM on the next business day that the courthouse is open.
+You can then apply for a protection from abuse order at the courthouse before your emergency order expires.1

 1 Kan.
 Stat. § 60-3105(a), (b)